akanksha-sarkar/aira-dojo/sciduc/bucktales/k10seed42/description.md

 ## Solution Format

-You should implement the following skeleton of code with an optimal solution for antelope-detection.
+You should implement the following skeleton of code with an optimal solution for fish-detection.

 ```python
 from src.dataset import collate_fn